rsksmart/ri-aggregation/infrastructure/exit-tool/README.md

 - Download the universal cryptographical setup.
 - Initialize PostgreSQL database to store zkSync network data (blocks, transactions, etc).
-- Restore the network state from the smart contract on Ethereum.
+- Restore the network state from the smart contract on Rootstock.
 - Generate proof for user's exit balance.

 This tool handles these steps as follows: